Netflix and HE.net tunnel fixed using Unbound python module

 Since python was recently enabled in pfSense 2.4 beta's Unbound (https://redmine.pfsense.org/issues/7549), I thought I'd try it.
 It is working, but it's not yet straight forward.
 Here's what I did:

 1. Enable the python module in unbound.conf.
-This was the most difficult part since it requires changing an automatically generate line:
+This was the most difficult part since it requires changing the automatically generated line:

 module-config: "validator python iterator"